actionhero/actionhero-tutorial/readme.md

 actionhero is primarily an API server, but it can still serve static files for you.
 In `config/api.js`, the `api.config.general.flatFileDirectory` directive is where your web site's "root" is.
 You can also use actions to manipulate file content with the `api.staticFile.get` method.  actionhero is also a great choice to power your front-end applications (angular.js, ember, etc).
 The examples below are purposefully sparse and often eschew convention and best practices in favor of legibility.
 No external JS (jQuery, etc) is required to use actionhero in your website (although they will make your life much easier).

 Provided in `index.html` is a simple page which demonstrates how simple it is to call an action from the web to document the API we have created.
-If you visit the root of an actionhero API (/api/) with no actions, actionhero will describe it's capabilities, and we can then render them on our web page.
+If you visit the the `showDocumentation` action (generated with a new project), actionhero will describe it's capabilities, and we can then render them on our web page.

 ## Sockets